How to Work From Home as a Virtual Assistant

 A U.S.-based virtual assistant can earn anywhere from $10-$50 per hour or even more.
 An experienced VA can make between $50 and $100 per hour.

-According to Ziprecruiter, the average annual income for virtual assistants in the US is $67115.
+According to ZipRecruiter, the average annual income for virtual assistants in the US is $67,115, although you may only earn around $1800 a month, to begin with.

 If you work for a VA company or firm, you may only earn $10-$15 per hour regardless of your experience and skills.